-Adding Foil Effect to Origami Scene
+Adding Effects to Origami Shapes

-Making Test Scene
+Making a Test Scene

 Let’s start with a FEFCO–0427 box made with our built–in dieline generator.
 With all the default settings you will get something like this in Illustrator: